VPKSoft/amp-multi/Help/amp-en/docs/data_storing.md

 ## The internet
 The software accesses internet in the following cases:

-1. The user selects *Help --> Check* for updates from the main window menu
+1. The user selects *Help &rarr; Check* for updates from the main window menu
 2. The setting *Check updates upon startup*, which by default is disabled is set to enabled by the user and and the software is started.

 In both access cases a JSON file is downloaded into memory and version information stored in it is compared to the current program version.